 Marc McNamara is Treasurer of the Board of Directors.
 He is a graduate of the Virginia Military Institute and a former Peace Corps Volunteer who served as a community health adviser and classroom teacher (Republic of Madagascar 2003-2005).

-Matthew Coleman is Habele’s Executive Director.
+Matthew Coleman is Habele’s Director of Operations.
 He led Habele’s far-reaching response to Super Typhoon Maysak in 2015.
-Matthew led the expansion of Habele’s Robo League, growing the highschool-based STEM program across all four states of the FSM.
+Matthew led the expansion of Habele’s Robo League, growing the high school-based STEM program across all four states of the FSM.

-Neil Mellen is Habele’s Director of Administration.
+Neil Mellen is Habele’s Executive Director.
 Neil served as Peace Corps Volunteer in the State of Yap from 2002 through 2005 and authored a Ulithian-English Dictionary.
 Neil has served as an appointee to the South Carolina Educational Broadband Commission and South Carolina Governor’s Executive Budget Review Task Force as well as a designee on the state’s Child Fatality Advisory Committee.
 His editorial columns on US-Micronesian relations have appeared in the Wall Street Journal, Honolulu Star Advertiser and the Pacific Daily News.

-Scott Leis Scott served in the Peace Corps as a Natural Resource, Conservation and Development volunteer at the Yap State Marine Resources Management Division (MRMD) from 2005-2006, and as a classroom teacher in Ulithi atoll from 2006 – 2007.
+Scott Leis is a member of Habele’s Board of Directors.
+Scott served in the Peace Corps as a Natural Resource, Conservation and Development volunteer at the Yap State Marine Resources Management Division (MRMD) from 2005-2006, and as a classroom teacher in Ulithi atoll from 2006 – 2007.